-- Secondary data analysed for this evaluation included Mission reports, documents and databases (Comprehensive Planning and Performance Assessment System, and Situational Awareness Geospatial Enterprise, UNMISS public opinion survey reports), external reports and databases (including Armed Conflict Location & Event Data Project, PAX Household Security Survey, UNICEF Breaking Cycles of Violence report, and UNDP Justice Needs and Satisfaction Survey). - 9.
-A workshop was conducted in early March 2023 to validate findings with UNMISS stakeholders, seek feedback and supplement evidence with other relevant information.
-This workshop helped generate the recommendations presented in Section V. - 10.
-A limitation to this evaluation was the lack of available and accessible data from the Mission and GoRSS.
-Some implementation data from Mission activities relevant to the theory of change and outcomes was not readily available; further, gaps in knowledge management systems, processes and culture restricted a full assessment of the Mission contribution to said outcomes.
-For example, information on incidence of CRSV from the Mission's Monitoring, Analysis and Reporting Arrangements (MARA) was not provided.
+8. Secondary data analysed for the evaluation included Mission reports, documents and databases (Comprehensive Planning and Performance Assessment System, Situational Awareness Geospatial Enterprise and UNMISS public opinion survey reports), external reports and databases (including Armed Conflict Location and Event Data Project, PAX Human Security Survey,9 UNICEF report on breaking cycles of violence,10 and a UNDP justice needs and satisfaction survey).11

+9. A workshop was conducted in early March 2023 to validate findings with UNMISS stakeholders, seek feedback and supplement evidence with other relevant information.
+This workshop helped generate the recommendations presented in section V.

+10. A limitation to the evaluation was the lack of available and accessible data from the Mission and the Government of South Sudan.
+Some implementation data from Mission activities relevant to the theory of change and outcomes was not readily available; in addition, gaps in knowledge management systems, processes and culture restricted a full assessment of the Mission contribution to such outcomes.
+For example, information on incidence of conflict-related sexual violence from the Mission's monitoring, analysis and reporting arrangements was not provided.

-III.
-Evaluation Results
+IV.
+Evaluation results

-- A. Relevance: Overall, UNMISS support was relevant and appropriate toward the needs of national rule of law and accountability institutions.
-Nevertheless, women's representation in the design and implementation of some priority activities was inadequate. - 11.
-UNMISS support offered to GoRSS was perceived by recipients to be relevant and based on identified needs.
-Areas of relevant support included protection of civilians within the sites that the Mission administered during the period under review, institutional and individual capacity building to national justice institutions and justice actors, as well as support to the monitoring of strategic and action plans.
-For example, the Mission supported TNLA priorities and the defence forces committee to address CRSV and bolstered fora like the Police Community Relations Committees and police community watch groups, which started increasing community ownership of law and order.
-With a few exceptions, UNMISS built trust with national stakeholders, which created space for negotiation of priorities and action planning. - 12.
-External stakeholders expressed strong appreciation of the technical skills that the Rule of Law Advisory Section (RoLAS) team brought, especially considering that the section was only resurrected in 2017.
-In the 2021 UNMISS public opinion survey,10 three quarters of respondents (75 per cent, N=3,232) reported that UNMISS efforts in investigating and reporting on human rights, including sexual violence as well as threats to freedom of expression and opinion, were making the situation in South Sudan better.
-There existed an awareness among stakeholders that the country had not again descended into civil war, in part because of UNMISS presence.
-However, the support provided to GoRSS institutions and citizens was perceived to be inadequate, given the enormity of challenges the nation continued to grapple with.
+A. Relevance: overall, the Mission's support was relevant and appropriate to the needs of national rule of law and accountability institutions.
+Nevertheless, women's representation in the design and implementation of some priority activities was inadequate

+11. UNMISS support offered to the Government of South Sudan was perceived by recipients to be relevant and based on identified needs.
+Areas of relevant support included: protection of civilians within the sites that the Mission administered during the period under review; institutional and individual capacity-building to national justice institutions and justice actors; and support for the monitoring of strategic and action plans.
+For example, the Mission supported Transitional National Legislative Assembly priorities and the defence forces committee in addressing conflict-related sexual violence and bolstered forums such as the police-community relations committees and police-community watch groups, which began to increase community ownership of law and order.
+With a few exceptions, UNMISS built trust with national stakeholders, which created space for negotiation of priorities and action planning.

+12. External stakeholders expressed strong appreciation of the technical skills that the Rule of Law Advisory Section team brought, especially considering that the Section was resurrected only in 2017.
+In the 2021 UNMISS public opinion survey,12 three quarters of respondents (75 per cent, 3,232 respondents) reported that UNMISS efforts in investigating and reporting on human rights, including sexual violence as well as threats to freedom of expression and opinion, were making the situation in South Sudan better.
+There existed an awareness among stakeholders that the country had not again descended into civil war in part because of UNMISS presence.
+However, the support provided to Government of South Sudan institutions and